kolomiytsevs/web-interview/notes.md

 If I were to redo the challenge, I would probably make sure I was running test as I went along (rather than in chunks as I have done).
 I would also structure my project a little better form the start with the relevant folders to prevent me having to do mass restructuring.

 If I had more time, I would like to take care of the problems I have discussed above.
 I would also like to add in a lot more tests - in particular integration tests.
 I have added a few integration tests to the Body component, but would like to add more to provide good coverage.
 I chose Jest/Enzyme as this is the bundle I am most familiar with.
+I have also not included any Jest snapshot tests.
+I have found that snapshot tests make it easy to overlook changes and just 'okay' them, so I tend not to rely on them too much.
+However, I would add these in alongside the other tests - as they are good for testing whther the components have been rendered.
 Overall I tried not to neglect any particular areas, so given more time, I would probably spend more time on testing, styling, restructuring.

 ## General Feedback